Opinion: This is us. And Charlottesville was the ugly wake-up call America needed.

 We should all be deeply concerned about the state of race relations in 2017 America.

 Race and racism continue to be this great nation's birth defect: It is our weak link.
-It is our Achilles heel.
+It is our Achilles' heel.
 It is our dividing line.
-And if we are not careful, it will be the landing place for a foreign invader who is united in their goal to exploit our division.
+And if we are not careful, it will be the landing place for a foreign invader who is united in its goal to exploit our division.

-Saturday we watched yet another American President, Donald J. Trump, and a southern Governor, Terry McAuliffe call in the national guard, declare a state of emergency and make a nationally televised speech calling for calm and unity.
+Saturday, we watched yet another American president, Donald J. Trump, and a southern governor, Terry McAuliffe, call in the National Guard, declare a state of emergency and make nationally televised speeches calling for calm and unity.

-President Trump's statement has being widely condemned for being tepid and weak in that he refused to condemn directly white supremacy and instead referred to "many sides" having issues.
+Trump's statement has being widely condemned for being tepid and weak, in that he refused to condemn white supremacy directly and instead referred to "many sides" having issues.

 Related: Opinion: Virginia Rally Reminds Our Racist Past Never Left Us

-The problem is we have all seen this too many times.
-We have read and heard the words of politicians and corporations condemning racism and hatred as they themselves do not practice diversity in their offices, on their staffs, or in their c-suites.
+The problem is that we have all seen this too many times.
+We have read and heard the words of politicians and corporations condemning racism and hatred as they themselves do not practice diversity in their offices, on their staffs or in their c-suites.

 The problem is not just a group of alt-right radical white supremacists in Charlottesville, Virginia.
 The problem is the rest of us who do not think that this has anything to do with "us."